Skip to content

 Can you simply reuse slices of the cover graphic as visuals inside?

 Can you even pose some reasonable photos yourself?
-Or even hire a professional photographer to take some?

-Fixing a draft white paper that’s too long
+Fixing a white paper that’s too long

 white paper so long it falls over